 - Are not a lawful permanent resident of the United States. - Renounce your United States citizenship. - Are wanted or under indictment for certain felonies. - Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as a mental defective or committed to a mental institution. - Are considered to pose a security threat as determined by the Transportation Security Administration.

-Contact TSA at (855)-347-8371 for the information you need to complete the required TSA background check procedures.
+Contact TSA at (855)-347-8371 for the information you need to complete the required TSA background check procedures, or see their website at https://universalenroll.dhs.gov

 1.3.7 Traffic Violations in Your Personal Vehicle